Casdagli’s unusual hand print. In Greece, in the villages, people put handprints on the

 walls of their houses to protect them and bring them good luck.

 Casdagli is No 1, click play to view:

 Top 10 Secret Messages Sent By Hostages 8,833,057 Views

-This page is for you to add your stories or memories and photographs about Casdagli,
+This page is for you to add your stories, memories & photographs

-the war or his embroideries.
+of or about Casdagli.
 You don’t have to have known him to post something here.